 NO COMMERCIAL DRINKS of any sort to be bought into the Bar, Restaurant, Show and Social Rooms.
-The Hotel are not charging corkage on our home-made wines.
-We must not abuse this generous offer (normally (£1000)
+The Hotel 's corkage charge is based upon our consuming homemade wines and beers plus the commercial tasting on Saturday afternoon.
+We must comply with the terms of our contract.

-Saturday 11th March
+Saturday 16th March

-8.00am - 8.30am Exceptional late entries taken by prior arrangement 3.45am Judges and Stewards Briefing in the Derbyshire Suite.
-Judging Commences.
+8.00am - 8.30am Exceptional late entries taken by prior arrangement 8.45am Judges and Stewards Briefing in the Derbyshire Suite.
+9.15am Judging Commences.
 (Authorised Access Only)